Living and Working with Ethics

-I have four ideas to share with you, all of which are culled from my personal experiences.
+I have four ideas to share with you, all of which are cull from my personal experiences.

-First, being upright, considerate, ethical, and honest is a personal choice.
-The intention to be virtuous and high-principled is something that has to emanate from the innermost depths of our being.
-We cannot be a certain way, unless we truly wish for the desirable characteristics to manifest in our lives.
+The intention to be virtuous and high-principle is something that has to emanate from the innermost depths of our being.
+We cannot be a certain way unless we truly wish for the desirable characteristics to manifest in our lives.

-Third, choosing to be a part of an organization or “system” that is not aligned with our values is a decision that we alone can take.
-I know of a smart professional who willfully joined an organization that was known to have lax processes and safeguards to ensure ethical compliance and integrity.
-Yet, the motivation for the person to be a part of the system, was to help transform the organization from within.
-He succeeded in getting the support and buy-in of upper management and actually made a significant difference to the ethical standards of the enterprise.
+I know of a smart professional who willfully join an organization known to have lax processes and safeguards to ensure ethical compliance and integrity.
+Yet, the motivation for the person to be a part of the system.
+Which was to help transform the organization from within.
+He succeeds in getting the support and buy-in of upper management.
+And actually did a significant difference to the ethical standards of the enterprise.

 It is true that some organizations have a “culture” where senior decision-makers willfully rely on short-cuts and practices that may not always be honorable.
-If we find ourselves in such a firm, and are forced to do things that go against our value-system, we have two options.
+If we find ourselves in such a firm and are forced to do things that go against our value system.
+We have two options.
 Either we stay, and do what has to be done, or move on to some other organization.
-Within the Indian bureaucracy, which is an integral part of the Executive arm of Government, an upright officer might find that s/he is assigned to an unscrupulous Minister who will also be her/his boss.
-Such officers can seek to be transferred out of the Minister’s department.
-But if we choose to stay on, we can’t complain if things go sour and we face the heat from law enforcement agencies – especially if our actions have been in violation of prevailing laws and regulations.
+Within the Indian bureaucracy, which is an integral part of the Executive arm of Government, an upright officer might find that s/he assigns to an unscrupulous Minister who will also her/his boss.
+Such officers can seek to transfer out of the Minister’s department.
+But if we choose to stay on, we can’t complain if things go sour.
+We face the heat from law enforcement agencies – especially if our actions have been in violation of prevailing laws and regulations.

-And finally, just because we decide to be upright, transparent, ethical and truthful does not mean that there is nothing else to be done as we go about our business.
 Life is a complex journey, and many interactions and decisions can be tough calls to make; especially if we have not built our “ethical muscle”.
-This requires us to be ever-mindful, watchful and aware of what constitutes transgressions, conflicts of interest and an absence of compliance with laws.
+This requires us to be ever-mindful, watchful and aware of what constitutes transgressions.
+It also requires conflicts of interest and an absence of compliance with laws.